-Among all the EU regions Warmian-Masurian voivodship is taking 231th place of 270 regions for whom the indices were calculated.
-However the region is really close to get to higher class of investment attractiveness.
-The strength of the region is human capital (Class A), which has been classified into 18 position among all surveyed regions.
+Among all the EU regions Warmian-Masurian voivodship is taking 250th place..
+In this year's study region it has a very low investment attractiveness (class F).
+The strength of the region is human capital (Class B).

 Due to different methodology of research and variables taken into account for regions in Poland only and regions in the EU, the results of research are incomparable.
 This is because not all data are available for all the regions, e.g. data on infrastructure.